visual-layer/fastdup/RUN.md

             min_offset=0, max_offset=2000)

 ```
 The first job runs on 2000 tars from 0 to 2000 not including.
-Next you can run with `min_offset=2000, max_offset=4000` etc.
+In parallel you can run with `min_offset=2000, max_offset=4000` on another node etc. We estimate the extraction speed in around 4M images per hour on a 32 core machine (no GPU).

 Once all jobs are finished, collect all the output files from the `work_dir` into a single location and run: